julelang/manual/src/std/math.md

 ```jule
 fn Floor(x: f64): f64
 ```
-Returns the greatest integer value less than or equal to x.
+Returns the greatest integer value less than or equal to x\.

 Special cases are:<br>
 ```